truecharts/website/src/content/docs/platforms/SCALE/migrations/dragonfish-storage.md

 Its imperative to execute **ALL** steps in this guide in one sitting.
 If you reboot or take any kind of time-off, we cannot guarantee your data and apps stay working

+It's also important to note that migration to Dragonfish **requires** reinstallation of all Apps.
+For which a automated solution is available in the guide as well.
+Please read this migration guide carefully, *before* upgrading to dragonfish.
 :::

 ## Important Changes